awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-auth.md

 + The policy grants permission to assume an IAM role through an AWS IoT role alias\.
 The core device uses this role, called the token exchange role, to acquire AWS credentials that it can use to authenticate AWS requests\.
 For more information, see [Authorize core devices to interact with AWS services](device-service-role.md)\.

   When you install the AWS IoT Greengrass Core software, you create and attach a second AWS IoT policy that includes only this permission\.
 If you include this permission in your core device's primary AWS IoT policy, you can detach and delete the other AWS IoT policy\.
-+ The policy includes a section that allows AWS IoT Core to get, update, and delete the core device's shadow\.
-To allow shadow sync for connected devices in the Greengrass group, specify the target Amazon Resource Names \(ARNs\) in the `Resource` list \(for example, `arn:aws:iot:region:account-id:thing/device-name`\)\.

 ```
 {